SquareScreamYT/emojis/instructions.md

 5. the results are in the png/people_1color folder

+6. use mergeimages.py to merge the images

-6. the rest of the people images are in the png/people folder
+7. the rest of the people images are in the png/people folder